 Gori is the birthplace of Joseph Stalin, where you can visit his house-museum, while Uplistsikhe is a monolith cave-town scattered across eight hectares of land.

 Day 4: Stepantsminda

 Another small town very popular among the visitors is Stepantsminda.
 The town itself has nothing much to offer, and the main reason why so many tourists flock here is the Gergeti Trinity Church.

 Kutaisi is another former capital of Georgia.
 It’s home to the Unesco World Heritage Site of Bagrati Cathedral: an 11-century-old masterpiece of medieval Georgian architecture.
 Other essential landmarks for you to see include Gelati and Motsameta monasteries, and Sataplia Nature Reserve.

 The former president, Mikheil Saakashvili, moved the Parliament in Kutaisi and built a new modern building for it.
 This six-floor big glass bubble was opened in 2012, but since many MPs were unsatisfied with the decision and the new force came into power in 2013, the Parliament sessions were moved back to Tbilisi.

 Day 6-7: Batumi

 One of the central coastal cities of Georgia, Batumi is a popular summer destination for many locals.
-The newly-renovated city offers a wide range of activities to its visitors.
+The newly-renovated city offers a wide range of activities to visitors.
 Main attractions are within walking distance scattered along the Boulevard.
 Among the landmarks to see are the statue of Ali and Nino, Alphabetic Tower, Piazza Square and Europe Square.